 Disabled People’s Organization (DPO), erstwhile Disabled Persons’ Association of Bhutan (DPAB), was founded by a group of persons with disabilities to recognize the voice of our own.
 It is legally registered with the Civil Society Organizations Authority (CSOA) on 26th November 2010 under the Royal Patronage of His Royal Highness Prince Namgyal Wangchuck, the XXVIth Paro Penlop.
 With the vision to be ‘an inclusive society that recognizes, respects and promotes the rights and needs of all persons with disabilities in Bhutan,’ DPO aspires to ‘promote the physical, psychological, and socio-economic well-being of persons with disabilities through inclusion and empowerment.’

 The organization is governed by a Board of Trustees, whose members are elected from among members of the organization for a fixed term of office.
 DPO has seven Board members and fifteen Technical Members.
 There are twenty-five Focal Persons (DT Secretaries in Dzongkhags) who support DPO with the data update of persons with disabilities of their respective districts, supporting coordination and communication at the Dzongkhag level whenever needed.

-In the management team, there are 6 staff, who oversee the day to day functions of the organization.
-DPAB is the only DPO in the country that has PWDs, playing an active role, as Board Members, Executive members and in the management team.
-The functioning of the Association is guided by its charter and the Articles of Association, as per the requirement of the Civil Society Organization Act 2007.
+In the management team, there are six staff, who oversee the day-to-day functions of the organization.
+Disabled People’s Organization is the only DPO in the country with persons with disabilities playing an active role as Board Members, Technical Members, and the Management Team.
+The Association’s functioning is guided by its charter and the Articles of Association, as per the requirement of the Civil Society Organization Act 2007.
 Financial transactions and performance of the Association are subject to external auditing and scrutiny by the board and donors.

-The Objectives of DPAB are to:
+The objectives of DPO are to: